Kemba Walker: New York Knicks (2021–2022)

 On June 18, 2021, Walker was traded to the Oklahoma City Thunder, along with a 2021 first-round draft pick (16th selection), and a 2025 second round draft pick from the Boston Celtics in exchange for Al Horford, Moses Brown, and a 2023 second-round draft pick.
 Walker reached a contract buyout agreement with the Thunder on August 6, 2021.

-On August 11, he signed with the New York Knicks.
+On August 11, he signed a two-year, $17.9 million contract with the New York Knicks, his hometown team.
 On October 20, Walker made his Knicks debut, recording 10 points and eight assists in a 138–134 double overtime victory over the Boston Celtics.
 On November 29, 2021, Walker was removed from the Knicks' rotation in favor of Alec Burks.
 He sat for 10 games before re-entering the rotation on December 18 after guard Derrick Rose was injured.
 On December 23, Walker scored a season-high 44 points, alongside nine rebounds and eight assists, in a 124–117 loss to the Washington Wizards.
 On December 25, in the Knicks' 101–87 win against the Atlanta Hawks, Walker recorded a triple-double with 10 points, 10 rebounds and 12 assists and became the seventh player in NBA history to record a triple-double in an NBA Christmas Day game.

 Walker missed games in January 2022 due to knee problems.
 In February 2022, the Knicks and Walker reached an agreement that he would be sidelined for the remainder of the season.